ethan-ding/ethan-ding.github.io/README.md

-# ethan-ding.github.io
+# ethanding.com

-personal site v3, coded from scratch with bootstrap
+personal site v3, coded from scratch with bootstrap, not a lot of meat here but it's just a simple central repository